Information and Advising for Applicants with an Interest in Medical School Admission

 Applicants who are looking for a way to simply enhance their academic credentials as quickly as possible for medical school admission are advised there are other options which they may not be aware of.
 First, the University of Wisconsin offers non-degree seeking students the ability to apply for Special and Guest student status through the Office of Continuing Studies.
 This option allows non-degree students access to the undergraduate and graduate school course enrollment system and the ability to take courses for credit that will appear on an official transcript.
 The selection of courses is self-directed by the individual student and the student is strongly advised to identify a Pre-Med advisor on campus to plan a course of study.
 If you are an applicant who has already applied to the School of Medicine and Public Health MD program and was not accepted, please contact the MD Admissions Office; a counselor can review your application and advise you on whether these steps may help address any concerns they have with your application.

 A second option for applicants who need to enhance academic credentials is to enroll in a structured post baccalaureate program that specializes in academic preparation.
-The American Association of Medical Colleges provides a searchable data base of programs within the USA specifically geared towards credential preparation.
+The American Association of Medical Colleges provides a searchable database of programs within the USA specifically geared towards credential preparation.
 The benefit of a structured post baccalaureate program is students have ready access to advisors, a structured learning environment and support system to help submit the best application you can to medical school.
 Length of study in these programs varies from 9 months to 2 years depending on the curriculum.
 Quality, selectiveness, location and cost are important factors to fully consider.

-The pursuit of a graduate or advanced degree is not a decision to be made lightly; there is a considerable amount of time and money involved for all parities.
+The pursuit of a graduate or advanced degree is not a decision to be made lightly; there is a considerable amount of time and money involved for all parties.
 We are more than willing to put our time and effort into your training but we also want the graduate students of the ERP Program to enter with a clear focus and desire to participate in the biomedical research field.
 While several of our graduates have gone on to Medical School, it has been with a view to undertake translational research in the biomedical community.